 Meets Strict FDA Guidelines

-Store bought baby food has to undergo a series of tests to ensure that it is free of bacteria and safe for a baby to consume.
+Store-bought baby food has to undergo a series of tests to ensure that it is free of bacteria and safe for a baby to consume.
 If it doesn’t pass the FDA inspection, it can’t be sold in stores.
-There is peace of mind knowing that the food is perfectly safe for your baby!
+There is a peace of mind knowing that the food is perfectly safe for your baby!

 From what I have learned, neither homemade baby food nor store-bought baby food is superior.
 Each of them is incredibly useful and get the job done.
 Ultimately it doesn’t matter which you choose, fed is always best when it comes to babies!